dnobel/highrise-java-api/README.md

 ### Maven

 As Highrise Java API is not yet deployed on a public maven repoistory, you must deploy it into your local repository fist.
-Therefore clone the repo with `git clone git://github.com/dnobel/highrise-java-api.git`, call `mvn install` and add a dependency to your maven project:
+Therefore clone the repo with `git clone git://github.com/dnobel/highrise-java-api.git`, call `mvn install -Dweb-build` (for web version) and add a dependency to your maven project:

     <dependency>
         <groupId>org.nobel</groupId>